About The Unwanted Series

 I am a native of Portland, Oregon, and Tamarine is the youngest of my five children.

 My first experience with creative writing was in high school with my best friend.
-We wrote a story and a play, but then we never did anything with them.
-The seed was planted.
+It was fun to write a story and a play.
+We never did anything with them, but the seed was planted.

 My next writing experience wasn’t until much later.
 In 2005, my mother passed away.
-I started a journal to record all of the experiences I could remember – not only about her, but also from my own childhood, so I could pass on the family history.
+I started a journal to record all of the experiences I could remember – not only about her past, but also from my own childhood – so I could pass on the family history.
 The author in me was reawakened.

-Then, in 2010, Tamarine asked me for help with an assignment for a creative writing class.
-Helping her with that short story fanned the emerging flames in my desire to write.
-I was unemployed at the time, so after she turned in the assignment, I had the time to devote to our story.
-As we worked together, we further developed and fell in love with our characters.
-It wasn’t long before the first novel in The Unwanted Series blossomed and grew from that short story.
+We began writing in earnest in 2010.
+Tamarine asked me for help with an assignment for a creative writing class.
+As I helped her with that short story, my hidden desire to write emerged again.
+I was unemployed at the time, so after she turned in the assignment, I felt compelled to devote my spare time to our story.
+We worked together, further developing the story, and we fell in love with our characters.
+It wasn’t long before the first novel in The Unwanted Series blossomed and that short story grew into Unwanted Discovery.
+As you become acquainted with Sharon and Callie (our heroines), you will see how they apply the wholesome values that you will come to appreciate and love.
+As in real life, negative people and unexpected events happen.
+But they, and we, always rely on each other on how to handle them.

-I moved recently and came across those original writings from high school.
+I moved to a smaller home in 2015 and came across those original writings from high school.
 I cringed and shook my head when I recalled how proud I was of those juvenile efforts.
 I’m thankful that I had put them away; it gave me the opportunity to acquire the life experiences that I now draw upon to create the variety of characters that you will learn to love and hate.
+We hope you learn to love them (and hate them) too.

 I’m a single mother of a teenage son.
 Since my Mom read to me from infancy, reading became my favorite hobby.
 I dabbled in poetry a bit in high school and then later when I went back to continue my education.
 I started writing short stories at Portland Community College.
 This is when I asked my mom for help with a story.
 That first story was about an older woman with Alzheimer’s and became the stepping stone on the newly opened path to our family saga.